kirtanc25/Gujarati_Handwritten_Character_Recognition/README.md

 convert it to a readable format.
 The mobile application might recognize text with an accuracy up to 90%.
 The mobile application depends on the scanning quality of camera, if quality is good then it can able to recognize the text easily and with greater accuracy.

+# Further uses:
+The character recognization technique is further use in word recognization.
+Word recognization is difficult task in Gujarati Handwritten Words, but first word segmentation and after recognization of one-one character might be useful.